vojtech-dobes/nette.ajax.js/readme.md

 ## Installation

-1. Get the source code from Github.
-2. Copy `nette.ajax.js` to your directory with Javascript files.
+1. Copy `nette.ajax.js` to your directory with Javascript files (you can use [Bower](http://bower.io/) for this).
-3. Link the file in your templates (usually in `app/@layout.latte`, after jQuery!).
+2. Link the file in your templates (usually in `app/@layout.latte`, after jQuery!).
-4. Put somewhere the initialization routine:
+3. Put somewhere the initialization routine:

 ```js
 $(function () {